Filed Date: Sept. 30, 2025

 Clearinghouse coding complete

 On September 30, 2025, the United States filed a civil rights complaint against the Los Angeles County Sheriff's Department and Sheriff Robert Luna in his official capacity, alleging systematic deprivation of Second Amendment rights through deliberate delays in processing concealed carry license applications.
+The complaint alleged that between January 2024 and March 2025, LASD received 3,982 applications for new concealed carry licenses but approved only two—a 0.05% approval rate.
+The Department charged that applicants face an average wait of 281 days before LASD takes any action on their applications, with a median delay of 372 days and some applicants waiting up to 1,030 days (nearly three years).

-The complaint alleges that between January 2024 and March 2025, LASD received 3,982 applications for new concealed carry licenses but approved only two—a 0.05% approval rate.
-The Department charges that applicants face an average wait of 281 days before LASD takes any action on their applications, with a median delay of 372 days and some applicants waiting up to 1,030 days (nearly three years).
 These delays far exceed California's statutory requirement that licensing authorities provide initial determinations within 90 days.
-As of May 2025, approximately 2,768 applications remained pending, with interviews scheduled as late as November 2026.
-An additional 1,210 applicants withdrew their applications, often after waiting months without progress.
-The United States contends that this constitutes a pattern or practice of conduct that deprives law-abiding individuals of their Second Amendment rights as incorporated through the Fourteenth Amendment, in violation of 34 U.S.C. § 12601.
-The government seeks declaratory relief establishing that defendants' delays and approval practices violate the Second Amendment, as well as a permanent injunction prohibiting defendants from implementing California's concealed carry licensing regime in a manner that violates constitutional protections.
+As of May 2025, approximately 1,210 applications have been withdrawn, and 2,768 applications remained pending, with interviews scheduled as late as November 2026.
+The United States contended that this constitutes a pattern or practice of conduct that deprives law-abiding individuals of their Second Amendment rights as incorporated through the Fourteenth Amendment, in violation of 34 U.S.C. § 12601.
+The government sought declaratory relief establishing that defendants' delays and approval practices violate the Second Amendment, as well as a permanent injunction prohibiting defendants from implementing California's concealed carry licensing regime in a manner that violates constitutional protections.

 Summary Authors